stanfordhaskell/cs43/assignments/assign6.markdown

 Finally, extend the Expr type and eval function to include one or more additional expressions of your choice.
 For example, you might try to

-1. add strings and a `Show` expression
+1. add strings and a `Print` expression

 1. add complex numbers and extend arithmatic to work on them